 Unfortunately not. cycle.travel’s route-planner works by pre-calculating all the best routes for cycling.
 This means that it can be blisteringly fast – even when calculating a 1,000-mile route – and that you can drag the routes in real time.

 Our priority is to make cycle.travel’s default routes as good as they can be, while making it easy for you to adjust the route (by dragging) if there are sections you want to avoid.
-In addition, we’re currently working on a feature that will let you turn the route-planner off between any two points, so (for example) you can plan a short stretch on a busy road even if cycle.travel doesn’t recommend it.
+Alternatively, you can turn the route-planner off between any two points, by clicking the first of the points and choosing ‘Go direct’ to the next one.
+This means you can plan a short stretch on a busy road even if cycle.travel doesn’t recommend it.

 (If you want to read up on the maths behind cycle.travel’s super-fast routing algorithm, it’s known as Contraction Hierarchies.)

-We’re developing an iPhone app at the moment and plan for it to be available later in 2018, with Android to follow afterwards.
+We’re developing an iPhone app at the moment and plan for it to be available in late 2018/2019, with Android to follow afterwards.